 The mouse wheel has very pronounced steps and each step has a loud, audible click.
 The rubber material of the wheel is grippy and has indented grooves.

 This mouse is loud, but it still shouldn't bother people around you unless you're in a noise-sensitive environment.

-The Logitech G Pro Wireless is better than the BenQ Zowie EC2.
-The Logitech is lighter, easier to travel with since it has no cable, it has a wider CPI range with a more consistent sensor, and has customization software.
-However, the BenQ Zowie might provide better value for some people.
+The Logitech G Pro Wireless is better than the BenQ Z ZOWIE C2.
+The Logitech is lighter, easier to travel with since it has no cable, it has a wider CPI range with a more consistent sensor and customization software.
+However, the BenQ might provide better value for some people.